Recursive marginal quantization of the Euler scheme of a diffusion process: Numerical examples

 In the next section we propose an application of our method to the pricing of European options in a local volatility models.
 We remark that when using the marginal quantization methods, we have to choose a big global budget $N$ to reach good price estimates.
-As in the Brownian case, numerical results show that both recursive marginal quantization methods (with and without optimal dispatching) lead to the same price estimates (up to $10^{-3}$) whereas the complexity of the optimal dispatching method becomes higher (as pointed out in the practitioner's corner).
-This is why we will use in the following section the recursive marginal quantization method without optimal dispatching procedure.
+Like in the Brownian case, numerical results show that both recursive marginal quantization methods (with optimal and uniform dispatching) lead to the same price estimates (up to $10^{-3}$) whereas the complexity of the optimal dispatching method becomes higher (as pointed out in the practitioner's corner).
+This is why we will use in the following section the recursive marginal quantization method with uniform dispatching procedure.